Debraheem/Massive_star_binaries/Lab2.md

 ## Bonus 2: Nonconservative Mass Transfer

-As in Lab1, try adopting the following nonconservative Mass transfer controls and re run your model.
+As in Lab1, try adopting the following nonconservative Mass transfer controls and re-run your model.

 | $\alpha$ | $\beta$ | $\delta$ | $\gamma$ |
 |:-----|:--------------|:--------------|:----------------|